JuliaFinance/Currencies.jl/doc/display.rst

   (700,00) EUR

-Currently, the available styles are: :code:`:finance`, :code:`:us`, :code:`:european`, and :code:`:brief`.
-The :code:`:us` and :code:`:european`
+Currently, the available styles are: :code:`:finance`, :code:`:us`, :code:`:european`, :code:`:local`, and :code:`:brief`.
+The :code:`local` style
-styles conflict and cannot be used together.
+attempts to use the convention in the majority of areas where the particular currency is used.
+The :code:`:us`, :code:`:european`, and :code:`:local` styles conflict and cannot be used together.
 A :code:`:latex` style is provided to make formatting work nicely in LaTeX math mode, and a :code:`:plain` style (which has no requirements) is also provided for consistency.